 - Shrinking of the jawbone, making the face appear prematurely older

 - A less appealing smile

 Are You Suitable For Dental Implants?

 If you are healthy enough to have a tooth taken out, you are probably healthy enough to have a dental implant placed.
 There is no maximum age limit to who can receive a dental implant, as long as you are past puberty.

 Patients with the following medical conditions must be carefully evaluated to determine his or her suitability for dental implants:

 - Bisphosphonate therapy

-Types Of Dental Implant Restorations
+What Types of Dental Implant Restorations Are There?

 STEP 1: EXAMINATION – PREPARATION PHASE

 Your dentist will perform a thorough examination to assess your suitability for dental implants during your first appointment.
 During the examination, the quality and quantity of your dental bone would be evaluated.